docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 ```

 Similarly, the `VisionEncoder` also takes a `DocList` of `ImageDoc`s as input, and returns an embedding `TorchTensor` as output.
-However, it operates on the `tensor` attribute of each Document.
+However, it operates on the `tensor` attribute of each document.

 Now we can instantiate our encoders: